 Reports will be available approximately 1 week prior to the Annual General Meeting

 At the Bargaining Unit or District meetings, candidates nominated and standing for elected Executive and Committee Officer positions for the next school year have the opportunity to make speeches.
-If more than one candidate applies for a position, a vote by secret ballot shall occur (OTBU & PSSP - vote at the AGM; TBU & District - vote in all worksites following the AGM).
+If more than one candidate applies for a position, a vote by secret ballot shall occur (OTBU & PSSP - vote at the AGM; TBU & District - vote in all worksites following the AGM) if permitted or through the Provincial Office due to COVID-19 restrictions.

 Elected Positions & Nomination Forms